Dörte Helm: Life

 Dörte Helm was a daughter of the classical philologist Rudolf Helm (1872–1966) and his Jewish wife Alice Caroline, b.
 Bauer (1873–1947).
 After completing her education at the Urban girls school in Berlin-Steglitz, the family followed her father to Rostock in 1910, who had held a professorship at the University of Rostock since 1907.
 Dörte Helm attended here until 1913 the Lyceum and then for two years the School of Applied Arts.
 From 1915 to 1918 three years followed at the Kunsthochschule Kassel, among others in the modeling class of :de:Carl Hans Bernewitz and as a student of :de:Ernst Odefey, she also gave drawing lessons in a daughter's home.

 Helm studied 1918/1919 at the Academy of Fine Arts in Weimar in the graphics class with Walther Klemm.
 1919 followed the change to the State Bauhaus Weimar as an apprentice in the mural and textile workshop.
 Her teachers were Johannes Itten, Lyonel Feininger, Oskar Schlemmer, Georg Muche and Bauhaus founder Walter Gropius.
 In 1922 she passed the journeyman's examination as a decorative painter in front of the Weimar Chamber of Crafts.
 Already in 1921 she was involved in the project :de:Haus Sommerfeld from Gropius, she made an application curtain and worked as a consultant in the interior design.
 1922/1923 she worked in the weaving workshop and in 1923 in the exhibition commission for the Bauhaus exhibition, to which she contributed a four-part textile screen and a geometric wall hanging.

 Until 1924 she remained as a journeyman at the Bauhaus and then returned to Rostock.
 Here she became a member of the Rostock Artists Association (Vereinigung Rostocker Künstler) and the Economic Association of Visual Artists (Wirtschaftlicher Verband Bildender Künstler).
 It was followed by extended stays in Ahrenshoop, where she made the acquaintance of the publisher :de:Peter E. Erichson.
 Travels took her to Austria and Switzerland (1928).
 From 1925 to 1931 she regularly participated in the exhibitions of the Rostock Artists Association; She had her first exhibition in Rostock already in 1920.
 In 1927, the Barlach-friend :de:Friedrich Schult organized an exhibition at the Güstrow Museum.
 In 1927/1928 she was commissioned by the architect :de:Walter Butzek with the interior design of the Kurhaus Warnemünde.
 The murals she made there were destroyed after 1933.

-In 1930 she married the journalist Heinrich Heise (1899–1944) and moved to Hamburg-Fuhlsbüttel in 1932, since her husband worked from 1933 as editor of the Hamburg program guide Funkwacht.
-From 1933 she was banned from working professionally by the Reich Chamber of Culture Act due to "Half-Jewish" status, but continued with literary work (sometimes under a pseudonym).
+In 1930 she married the journalist Heinrich Heise (1899–1944) and moved to Hamburg-Fuhlsbüttel.
+Her husband worked from 1933 as editor of the Hamburg program guide Funkwacht.
+From 1933 she was banned from working by the Reich Chamber of Culture Act due to "Half-Jewish" status, but continued with literary work (sometimes under a pseudonym).
 In February 1941 she died of an infectious disease.
 The funeral oration was held by the journalist Hugo Sieker and published as an obituary in the Hamburg Gazette of 1./2.
 March 1941.